giuthas-speech-research-tools/cast/README.markdown

 ## Installation

 Following steps should lead to a working installation.
 Please, let me know if anything doesn't work.
-I have only very superficially tested installation on Linux.
+I have only very superficially tested installation on Linux and not at all on any other systems.

-- Get Python 10 or newer.
 - Get Conda and Mamba.
 - Either:
-  - Get git and clone the repository to your local system or
+  - Get git and (fork and) clone the repository to your local system or
   - download the repository.
 - Create the virtual environment for CAST with
   `mamba create -f cast_stable_conda_env.yaml` and activate it with `conda activate cast_stable`.
 - If everything worked, you can run cast by calling `python cast.py [config file]`.
+See [Running](#running) below for more instructions.

 ## Files and directories